-There are tons of ways to digitally recognize the efforts of your volunteers —and they don’t have to cost money!
+There are tons of ways to recognize your volunteers’ hard work—and they don’t have to cost money!

 Remember, your volunteers are your mission’s biggest supporters.
-They’re not giving their time in hopes of getting something in return, but everyone appreciates being recognized for their hard work and, when appropriate, receiving a token of appreciation for their support.
+They’re not necessarily giving their time in hopes of getting something in return, but everyone appreciates being recognized for their hard work and, when appropriate, receiving a token of appreciation for their support.

 - Post a series of volunteer features on your website, blog, or on social media channels.
 Highlight your volunteers, share their accomplishments, and invite your followers to celebrate their generosity.

 - Host a “volunteer award show”.
 Give your repeat volunteers special superlatives based on their work with your organization.

-- Send handwritten thank you cards.
-Be sure to spotlight specific endeavors or events that each volunteer has helped with
+- Send handwritten thank-you cards.
+Be sure to spotlight specific endeavors or events that each volunteer has helped make possible.

-Nothing says “we appreciate you” like a thoughtful gift.
+Nothing says “We appreciate you” like a thoughtful gift.
 Remember, the best gifts are the ones that show you care, not the ones that cost the most money.
-Here are some examples:

-- A virtual photo book with pictures of that volunteer and notes from staff and other volunteers
+- A photo book containing pictures of that volunteer and notes from staff, clients, and other volunteers

 - A staff and volunteer recipe book